scimad/scimad.github.io/_posts/2020-05-04-special-relativity.markdown

 $$

 ### Scenario-4:
 Finally, let us consider that a pulse of light is transmitted along y-direction when origins of two frames of reference coincide.
-Again, the both frames of references must see light moving at speed $c$ with respect to own frame of reference. $P$ sees the light moving entirely in $y$-direction and $Q$ sees the light moving a little in negative $x'$-direction and in $y'-direction$
+Again, the both frames of references must see light moving at speed $c$ with respect to own frame of reference. $P$ sees the light moving entirely in $y$-direction and $Q$ sees the light moving a little in negative $x'$-direction and in $y'$-direction.

 As seen by $P$, the coordinate of the pulse of light is given by: